 Cost of using an online vet

 Online vet services range in terms of cost, depending on what they offer.
-For example, Pawp offers a $3,000 emergency fund for up to six animals for only $24 per month, while PetCoach offers answers to single questions for $5 and private consults for $20.
+For example, Pawp offers a $3,000 emergency fund for up to six animals for $99 per year, while PetCoach offers discounted veterinary services for $9 per month.
 It’s common for online vet companies to offer a monthly subscription or one-time service.

 How to prepare for your pet’s online vet appointment

-Check your signal — Make sure you have a consistent internet connection if it’s a video chat, or have a smartphone with a camera to take photos or videos to send if the vet wants to see evidence of what’s going on.
-Sometimes a quick video is easier than back-and-forth typing or being able to share an image of previous lab work can really help the vet provide the right advice since they can’t do a hands-on exam themselves.
+Sometimes, a quick video is easier than back-and-forth typing or being able to share an image of previous lab work.
+It can really help the vet provide the right expert advice since they can’t do a hands-on exam themselves.
 If you choose this option, be sure to check your connection beforehand to avoid any tech issues during the appointment.